cadia-lvl/samromur-mfa/README.md

 ## Segmentation checking

-At the end of the process - after the model has been created and trained - a program will check if the segmentation has been a success for every speaker's audio file and will display the percentage of folders having an error.
+At the end of the process - after the files had been align - a program will check if the segmentation had been a success for every speaker's audio file and will display the percentage of folders having an error.
 If some folders are empty, a folder containing the speaker's audio files and a file with the id of the "missing speakers" will be created.
 The programm will ask the user if it should be corrected.
 If the user wants to correct it, then it will align the "missing data" using the model created before.

 # License
 See the [LICENSE](LICENSE.txt)

 # Authors/Credit
 Reykjavik University

 Thomas Mestrou
 <thomasm@ru.is>

 # Acknowledgements
 This project was funded by the Language Technology Programme for Icelandic 2019-2023.
 The programme, which is managed and coordinated by [Almannarómur](https://almannaromur.is/), is funded by the Icelandic Ministry of Education, Science and Culture.